Dallas Cowboys vs. New England Patriots NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Patriots stats and trends

-- So far this season New England has two wins against the spread.

-- The Patriots have been underdogs by 3.5 points or more once this year and covered the spread.
+- The Patriots have been underdogs by 3.5 points or more once this season and covered the spread.

 - New England's games this year have eclipsed the over/under one time in five opportunities (20%).

-- New England is 1-1 against the spread and 2-0 overall in games when it scores more than 23.4 points.
+- When New England scores more than 23.4 points, it is 1-1 against the spread and 2-0 overall.

-- The Patriots have nine giveaways this season, while the Cowboys have 12 takeaways.
+- This year the Patriots have nine turnovers, three fewer than the Cowboys have takeaways (12).

 Home and road insights

-- At home this year, New England has one win against the spread and is 0-3 overall.
+- New England has covered the spread once at home, and is 0-3 overall there, this year.

+- The Patriots are winless ATS (0-1) as 3.5-point underdogs or greater at home.

-- This season, in three home games, New England has not hit the over.
+- New England has not gone over the total in three home games this year.

 Powered by Data Skrive.